uwdb/website/magda/honors.markdown

 ## Awards and Honors

+* Member of the American Academy of Arts and Sciences as of 2026.

+* Member of the Washington State Academy of Science as of 2025.

+* Test of Time Award, 2025, CIDR.

+* PVLDBVol16 Distinguished Associate Editor, 2023.

+* Bill and Melinda Gates Chair in Computer Science, 2022 - Present

+* ACM Fellow as of 2019.

 * Best Paper Candidate at VLDB 2017.
 Invited to VLDB 2017 special issue in VLDB Journal.

 * [ACM SIGMOD's Test of Time Award (2017)](https://sigmod.org/sigmod-awards/citations/2017-sigmod-test-of-time-award/).